-Y Please detach along perforated line and mail in the envelope provided 庄 you are not voting via telephone or the Internet.
-Y
+Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet.

-R" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $\overline{\times}$ Election of Directors: To elect four (4) Class II directors to the Board of Directors to serve until the 2027 annual meeting of stockholders or until their successors have been duly elected and qualified.
-FOR ALL NOMINEES O Mark Getty Chinh Chu WITHHOLD AUTHORITY FOR ALL NOMINEES O Brett Watson FOR ALL EXCEPT (See instructions below) 2.
+FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
+ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Election of Directors: To elect four (4) Class II directors to the Board Directors to serve until the 2027 annual meeting of stockholders or utheir successors have been duly elected and qualified.
+NOMINEES: FOR ALL NOMINEES 2.
 Approval of an amendment to the Company's certificate of incorporation to reflect new Delaware law provisions regarding exculpation of officers.
 3. To ratify the appointment of Ernst & Young LLP as the Company's registered independent public accounting firm for the year ending December 31, 2024.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting.
-This proxy when properly executed will be voted as directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposals 2 and 3.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held joint title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized lly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+In their discretion, the proxies are authorized to vote upon such other business as ma properly come before the Annual Meeting.
+This proxy when properly executed will be vote as directed herein by the undersigned stockholder.
+If no direction is made, this proxy w be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposals 2 and 3.
+ISTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEL and fill in the circle next to each nominee you wish to withhold, as shown here: be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposals 2 and 3. be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposals 2 and 3. be voted FOR ALL NOMINEES in Proposal 1 and FOR Proposals 2 and 3.